shorepine/alles/README.md

  * **MIDI mode**, using MIDI over Bluetooth or a MIDI cable: A single Alles synth can be set up as a MIDI relay, by hitting the `MIDI` (or `BOOT0 / GPIO0` on DIY Alles) button.
 Once in MIDI relay mode, that synth stops making its own sound and acts as a relay to the rest of the mesh.
 You can connect to the relay over MIDI cable (details below) or wirelessly via MIDI bluetooth, supported by most OSes.
 You can then control the mesh using any MIDI sequencer or DAW of your choice.
 You are limited to directly addressing 16 synths in this mode (vs 100s), and lose some control over fine grained parameter tuning.

-In direct mode, Alles responds to commands via UDP in ASCII delimited by a character, like
+In direct mode, Alles responds to commands via UDP in ASCII delimited by a character, each message terminated with a newline, like

 ```
-v0w4f440.0l0.9
+v0w4f440.0l0.9\n
 ```

 Where
 ```
+a = amplitude, float 0-1+. use after a note on is triggered with velocity to adjust amplitude without re-triggering the note
 A = ADSR envelope, string, in commas, like 100,50,0.5,200 -- A, D, R are in ms, S is in fraction of the peak, 0-1. default 0,0,1,0
 b = feedback, float 0-1 for karplus-strong. default 0.996
 c = client, uint, 0-255 indicating a single client, 256-510 indicating (client_id % (x-255) == 0) for groups, default all clients
 d = duty cycle, float 0.001-0.999. duty cycle for pulse wave, default 0.5
-D = debug, uint, 1-3.
-1 shows CPU usage on the serial console, 2 shows oscillator data, 3 shows modified oscillator. will interrupt audio!
+D = debug, uint, 1-4.
+1 shows CPU usage on the serial console, 2 shows queue sample, 3 shows oscillator data, 4 shows modified oscillator. will interrupt audio!
 f = frequency, float 0-44100 (and above). default 0.
 Sampling rate of synth is 44,100Hz but higher numbers can be used for PCM waveforms
 F = center frequency of biquad filter.
 0 is off. default 0. applies to entire synth audio
 g = LFO target mask.
 Which parameter LFO controls.
 1=amp, 2=duty, 4=freq, 8=filter freq, 16=resonance.
 Can handle any combo, add together
 L = LFO source oscillator.
 0-7.
 Which oscillator is used as an LFO source for this oscillator.
 Source oscillator will be silent.
-l = velocity (amplitude), float 0-1, >0 to trigger note on, 0 to trigger note off.
+l = velocity (amplitude), float 0-1+, >0 to trigger note on, 0 to trigger note off.
 n = midinote, uint, 0-127 (note that this will also set f). default 0
 p = patch, uint, 0-999, choose a preloaded PCM sample or DX7 patch number for FM waveforms.
 See patches.h, pcm.h. default 0
 P = phase, float 0-1. where in the oscillator's cycle to start sampling from (also works on the PCM buffer). default 0